#TheResusTEEWorkshop

 THE FORMAT

-OPTIONAL COMPETENCY ASSESSMENT
+COMPETENCY ASSESSMENT

-An optional, hands-on examination to allow participants demonstrate skill acquisition and competency in focused TEE examination will be available AT THE END OF THE WORKSHOP.
+A hands-on examination to allow participants demonstrate skill acquisition and competency in focused TEE examination takes place AT THE END OF THE WORKSHOP.
 THIS IS A 1:1 evaluation by one of the faculty and will test the both motor and cognitive competency participants.
+Participants are provided with a competency checklist with log of 10 examinations if successfully performed.

 SPECIFIC GOALS: through the review of pre-workshop resources and the didactics held during the one-day workshop, we aim to provide participants with the following skills: